Ear infection - acute

 - Collection of pus in or around the brain (abscess)

 When to Contact a Medical Professional

-- Your child has a high fever or severe pain
+- You have high fever or severe pain.

 Let the provider know right away if a child younger than 6 months has a fever, even if the child doesn't have other symptoms.